 The college encourages their faculty members to achieve a healthy balance in their commitments to academic activities, which can include teaching, service and research/creative activity appropriate to rank and job title.
 Such activities are viewed as integral and necessary parts of the university’s mission and purpose.
 All members of the college share in the responsibility for their success.
 The faculty is responsible for the quality of the instructional programs and for making curricular decisions within the context of university initiatives.
 General responsibilities of the faculty are outlined in Arizona Board of Regents Policy 6-201, Conditions of Faculty Service.

-All college faculty members are expected to contribute to the well-being of the college community by working to achieve both individual goals and college/faculty goals.
+All college faculty members are expected to contribute to the well-being of the college community by working to achieve both individual goals and college/faculty goals, which includes voting on college business as members of the college assembly.
 It is the responsibility of the faculty heads to ensure that workloads are appropriately negotiated with faculty and allocated.

 The faculty will be responsible for conducting substantive reviews of the performance of their peers on an annual basis.
 The reviews will be in keeping with the goals and objectives of the college and according to the framework and criteria described in the college-wide Guidelines for Annual Review.
 Annual reviews will be used as input on contract renewal decisions.
 Each Faculty within the college will decide how to review its non-faculty academic appointees (e.g., faculty associates, teaching assistants, or associates, course managers and course coordinators).